-When a baby is waking up several times a night, every parent wants to know when do babies sleep through the night?
-If you have researched and googled this topic already, then you have most likely noticed that everyone says something different.
-So let’s clear this up.
-After all, I bet your dying to know when this exhaustion will end, and when your baby will start sleeping through the night.
+So let’s clear this up!
+After all, I bet your dying to know when this exhaustion will end, and when your baby will start sleeping through the night!

-Babies don’t really “sleep through the night”.
+Babies or humans for that matter, don’t really “sleep through the night”.
 Most babies actually wake anywhere from 2-6 times a night.
 Some babies know how to put themselves right back to sleep, so the wakings go unnoticed.
 And some babies signal for mommy or daddy’s help to get back to sleep.
-These babies are usually the ones dependent on “sleep props” such as rocking or feeding to sleep and have not learned independent sleep.
-What we will be discussing in this article is when babies sleep through the night without the need for feedings.
+These babies have become dependent on “sleep props” such as rocking or feeding to sleep, so they keep mommy or daddy up all night.

 Medical professionals define sleeping through the night as the ability to sleep 5 hours without a feeding.
 Now I know some of you would be happy with a measly 5 hours, but most of you want to know when your baby will sleep ALL night, right?
 Say 10-12hrs?

 When Do Babies Start Sleeping Through the Night?